Zhujx-zjjx/jzhu5.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.
+        I will become a PhD student at the University of Massachusetts Dartmouth in 2024 Fall.
+My main research direction includes deep learning, computer vision and adversarial machine learning.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.
+        I apply a range of qualitative and quantitative methods to comprehensively explore the adversarial robustness of the deep learning models.

-        Please reach out to collaborate 😃
+        If you want to collaborate with me, please do not hesitate to contact me. 😃
     design:
       columns: '1'
   - block: collection